mudassirhussain0121/MQTT-Protocol/README.md

 ## Introduction

+- MQTT is a lightweight messaging protocol ideal for IoT (Internet of Things).
 - MQTT is a publish/subscribe protocol.
 	- This means one client publishes (sends) data, while another client subscribes to (receives) that data.